 🧀Overview

-Introducing the two tokens and the overall structure of the system
+Introducing the two tokens and the overall structure of the system.

 Structure and Purpose

-The purpose of this page is to provide potential users of the Frankencoin system with everything they need to know to meaningfully intereact with it.
+The purpose of this page is to provide potential users of the Frankencoin system with everything they need to know to meaningfully interact with it.
 For a deeper analysis of its economic properties, we refer to the research publication and for actually interacting with the system, there is a standard frontend.
 The name Frankencoin hints at its self-governing nature, but also the risks associated with releasing an artificial machinery into the wild.
-If you encounter errors or if things are not clear to you, you can reach out to us in the Telegram group or file a suggestion for improving this page on github.
+If you encounter errors or if things are not clear to you, you can reach out to us in the Telegram group or file a suggestion for improving this page on GitHub.

 Frankencoin (ZCHF) and Frankencoin Pool Shares (FPS)

 The Frankencoin system comes with two ERC-20 tokens, a stablecoin called Frankencoin (ZCHF) and a governance token called Frankencoin Pool Shares (FPS).
-Unlike other collateralized stablecoins, Frankencoin does not depend on external oracles, making it less susceptible to certain attacks and also more versatile with regards to the used collateral.
+Unlike other collateralized stablecoins, Frankencoin does not depend on external oracles, making it less susceptible to certain attacks and also more versatile with regard to the used collateral.
 The disadvantage of that approach is its speed, performing liquidations over the course of days whereas oracle-based systems might react within minutes.

 The Frankencoin is a collateralized stablecoin that tracks the value of the Swiss franc.
 There is no hard peg to the Swiss franc, but a set of economic constraints that incentivizes the market to softly push it towards parity from two sides.
 Most importantly, the system is over-collateralized: for each Frankencoin in circulation, there must be other tokens worth at least one Frankencoin backing it.
-Furthermore, FPS holders have a number of ways to influence the long term price of the Frankencoin by making it more or less expensive to mint Frankencoins, similarly to how a central bank keeps the exchange rate of its own currency in balance.
+Furthermore, FPS holders have a number of ways to influence the long-term price of the Frankencoin by making it more or less expensive to mint Frankencoins, similarly to how a central bank keeps the exchange rate of its own currency in balance.
 The underlying assumption here is that the FPS holders recognize that the system (and therefore also their tokens) is the most valuable when the Frankencoin tracks the Swiss franc as reliably as possible, and that they use their power to govern the system accordingly.

 Frankencoin Pool Shares are the governance token of the system.
 Anyone can obtain newly minted FPS by providing equity capital to the system (or later return them again to get their share of capital back).
 The FPS holders benefit from the earned fees and liquidation profits, but they are also the ones that carry the residual risk of liquidations, similar to the shareholders of a bank.
 Therefore, FPS holders have an incentive to grow the system and ensure its stability.
 The governance process is veto-based: anyone can propose new types of collateral or even completely new methods to bring Frankencoin into circulation, but already 2% of the voting power suffices to veto such proposals.